ddaniel-dt/simple-golden-ratio/README.md

-# golden-ratio-typography
+# Simple Golden Ratio
-Easily calculate golden ratio for a given typography.
+Simple to use HoC for composing Golden ratio components